mkowusujr/Espressions/pages/poems/rejection.md

 My people have a rigid class system,
 If you resemble the bottom of the totem you're treated like dirt.
 My brothers walked all over me growing up,
-They were royalty and I was a pleasant lucky to share the same air they breathed.
+They were royalty and I was a peasant lucky to share the same air they breathed.

 Father continued to shine forth his love for me,
 But all I felt was the cold mocks from my siblings.